ianic/tls.zig/readme.md

 ## Top sites

-Starting from cloudflare [list](https://radar.cloudflare.com/domains) of 10000 top domains, filtering those which can't be resolved got list of ~6k domains which are used to test establishing tls connection.
+Starting from Cloudflare [list](https://radar.cloudflare.com/domains) of 10000 top domains, filtering those which can't be resolved got list of ~6k domains which are used to test establishing tls connection.
 If the connection fails test runs curl on the same domain, if curl can't connect it is count as error, if curl connect counts as fail.
 For each domain test reports tls handshake parameters (tls version, cipher suite used, named group and signature scheme).

 ```